 - Eliminate optional coverages if you don't need them (e.g., rental reimbursement if you have other means of transportation while a car is in the shop).

-- Ask about available auto insurance discounts (e.g., low-mileage discounts, discounts for safety or antitheft devices) for your auto insurance (if applicable in your situation)
+- Ask about available auto insurance discounts (e.g., low-mileage discounts, discounts for safety or anti-theft devices) for your car insurance policy.
+Discounts vary by insurer.

 - Avoid buying a vehicle prone to theft or expensive to repair, this can raise your rates.

 Shop around for auto insurance

 It's important to shop around for auto insurance coverage.
 Insurance premiums for the same coverage on the same car can vary widely among different insurers.
-A particularly good time to investigate your alternatives is when your current insurance policy is up for renewal, but you can shop and change policies at any time.
+A particularly good time to investigate your alternatives is when your current insurance policy is coming up for renewal, but you can compare car insurance rates and change policies at any time.
 Get quotes from several reputable companies, but don't let price be your only consideration.
 Make sure the coverage offered by each insurer meets your needs, and find out if the insurer has a solid financial strength rating.